 The Trinitarians doctrine teaches that Jesus was praying to himself.
 How so?
 If the father is not God and the son is not God and the Holy Ghost is not God, but together the father, son and Holy Ghost they make up the one God.
 Then Jesus was praying to at least a portion of himself.
 Some would dare to say, “He was praying to the father”.
 But why, if the father isn’t God without the son why is the son praying to the father?
-Didn’t the father cease to be God in the absent of the son?
+Didn’t the father cease to be God in the absence of the son?
 But if the father continued to be God without the son, then the trinity doctrine is a lie.
-But if the father and the son and the Holy Ghost truly makes up the one God then by their own doctrine Jesus was still present with the father, and while on earth he had to be praying to himself.
+But if the father and the son and the Holy Ghost truly make up the one God then by their own doctrine Jesus was still present with the father, and while on earth he had to be praying to himself.
 I guess the question should be why was Jesus praying to the father?
 Didn’t he know according to Trinitarians that the father could not help him without the assistance of the Holy Ghost and himself?
-So according to Trinitarians theology Jesus was praying a senseless prayer.
+So according to Trinitarians theology, Jesus was praying a senseless prayer.

-Who was Jesus praying to when he said “My God, my God, why hast thou forsaken me”?
+Who was Jesus praying to when he said: “My God, my God, why hast thou forsaken me”?

 The Trinitarians doctrine teaches that the father is not God, the son is not God and the Holy Spirit is not God, but the three working together makes up the one God.
-Thus, Jesus was praying in part to himself according to the doctrine of the trinity.
-Better yet, he was also praying too the other two persons (father and Holy Ghost), will, minds within himself asking them why are they forsaken him.
+Thus, Jesus was praying in part to himself according to the doctrine of the Trinity.
+Better yet, he was also praying to the other two persons (father and Holy Ghost), will, minds within himself asking them why are they forsaken him.
 If this is not true, then the trinity doctrines don’t represent God properly.
 The trinity doctrine tries to confuse us by asking us off the wall questions, however, the same off the wall questions must be answered the trinity doctrine.
 They also believe in principle there is only one God.
 So who was Jesus praying too, if the father isn’t God and the son isn’t God and the holy spirit isn’t God?
 Perhaps he was praying to a third of himself, a third to the father and the other third to the holy ghost.
 In which we would still have to conclude that he was still praying to himself.

 The Trinitarians doctrine teaches that the father, son and Holy Ghost all have three separated wills.
 However, somehow these three “WILLS” work together to form “ONE” will in the one God.
 Thus when Jesus stated, “Not My will, but your will be done?”
 God was confused.
-As a matter of fact, whose will was he talking about, since the father not being God, the son not being God and the Holy Spirit not being God, but the three working together makes the one God.
-I need to know, whose wills was being DONE?
+As a matter of fact, whose will was he talking about since the father not being God, the son not being God and the Holy Spirit not being God, but the three working together makes the one God.
+I need to know, whose wills were being DONE?

 “If God is only one person, why did Jesus

-say in John 14:23, “If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.”
+say in John 14:23, “If a man loves me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.”
 If God is only one person, why does Jesus say, “we”?

 The Trinitarian theology teaches men to believe that there is One God, the father not being God, the son not being God and the Holy Spirit not being God, but the three working together makes the one God.